 Don’t forget, when making bread with your starter NEVER use it all up or you’ll have to begin from the beginning all over again.
 Keep a bit in the bottom of the jar and carrying on feeding it.

-When you want to make a loaf, you need a little planning.
+When you want to make a loaf, you need a little prior planning.
 Bring your pet wild yeast out of the fridge to let it warm, give it a small feed (about half what you would normally – just enough to encourage a bit of vigour) and leave it to get a bit of a wriggle on before you bake with it.
 Ideally get the starter out and feed it the night before you want to bake, but at least 4 hours before.

 If you’re going on holiday you can help your pet survive by feeding it a bit more flour than usual and a bit less water – this drier environment slows the yeast as there is more carbohydrate to eat through but it’s a bit more difficult.
 This, combined with sticking in a fridge will allow it to last much longer between feeds.